carmencchow/cyclistic_casestudy/README.md

 <p><b>C</b>ited - Yes, the data is public, vetted, and available on the company's website.

 <h3><b>Data Limitations</b></h3>
 The dataset has over 5.7 million records, over 1.5 million of which contain NULL or negative values in the `start_station_name`, `start_station_id`, `end_station_name`, `end_station_id`, or `ended_at` columns.
-To avoid misleading results, I will be filtering out these values to avoid any inaccurate conclusions from our data.
-Since the data ROCCCs, I've determined that the filtered data will be enough for completing the Business Task.
+The free-tier version of Google Big Query I will be using prevents data deletion, so I will be filtering out these values instead to avoid any inaccurate conclusions from our data.
+Since the data ROCCCs, the filtered data will be enough for completing the Business Task.

-** <i>Note the free-tier version of Google Big Query prevents data deletion, which is why I am filtering the results instead. </i>**

 <h2>2.
 Prepare</h2>
 Previewing the CSV files in Excel shows that the column names are identical across all fields, which means we will be unioning the tables instead of joining them.
 I've decided to use Google Big Query for my data cleansing and analysis due to its ability to handle larger volumes of data.
 First, I'll create a table and enter the column header names and their data types before using the Google Cloud CLI to upload the first CSV file to Big Query.